kyverno/website/content/en/docs/Writing policies/external-data-sources.md

               my-environment-name: "{{dictionary.data.env}}"
 ```

-In the above `ClusterPolicy`, a `mutate` rule matches all incoming Pod resources and adds a label to them with the name of `my-environment-name`.
+In the above ClusterPolicy, a mutate rule matches all incoming Pod resources and adds a label to them with the name of `my-environment-name`.
 Because we have defined a `context` which points to our earlier ConfigMap named `mycmap`, we can reference the value with the expression `{{dictionary.data.env}}`.
 A new Pod will then receive the label `my-environment-name=production`.

 {{% alert title="Note" color="info" %}}
 ConfigMap names and keys can contain characters that are not supported by [JMESPath](http://jmespath.org/), such as "-" (minus or dash) or "/" (slash).
 To evaluate these characters as literals, add double quotes to that part of the JMESPath expression as follows: